zandalman/sensors/README.md

 # Sensors

-A unified sensor code for uploading data from sensors to InfluxDB.
+A unified sensor code for uploading sensor data from a Raspberry Pi to InfluxDB.

 ## Create a config file